Human-Singularity/gregory-ms-website/content/post/2025-07-05-clearer-view-into-multiple-sclerosis-research/index.md

 ### Improvements to the Website{.title}

-Gregory AI has been growing, and some of those improvements still weren’t visible on the website.
+GregoryAi has been growing, and some of those improvements still weren’t visible on the website.
 So last week we did a full review of the content and how it is presented.

 ### Improvements to Articles{.title}